Literary-Insights/blog/src/content/blog/Champion Thinking_ How to Find Success Without Losing Yourself - Mundie Simon.txt-1.md

 In summary, it discusses how separating one's sense of self from the content of thinking leads to greater happiness, fulfillment and equanimity than basing self-worth on external factors like accomplishments or the perceptions of others.
 The key is recognizing our essence is the awareness behind thought.

-- The author is proud of how much one person (Annabel) has grown in the referenced time period and thanks another person (Annabel) for making the book writing process over the last few months more interesting.

-- The author expresses love for both Annabel and their wife Alex.

-- They say there is no way they could have completed the book without their wife Alex, who provided encouragement, input, feedback, patience, support and advice throughout the process.

-- The author expresses gratitude to and love for their wife Alex.